freitasgouvea/ts-log-parser/README.md

 # ts-log-parser

 ts-log-parser is a Node TypeScript log parser program that processes log files and generates reports.

-It parses log files from a quake games and provides a summary of each game and player ranks.
+It parses log files from a quake games and provides a summary of each game and players rank.

 Before run this project, ensure you have [Node.js](https://nodejs.org) installed on your machine.